Overview of North Carolina Taxes

 The base sales tax in North Carolina is 4.75%.
-In addition to that statewide rate, every county in North Carolina collects a separate sales tax, which ranges from 2% to 2.75%.
-In Durham and Orange counties, there is an additional 0.5% tax which is used to fund the Research Triangle Regional Public Transportation Authority.
-In sum, that means sales tax rates in North Carolina range from 6.75% to 7.5%.
+In addition to that statewide rate, every county in North Carolina collects a separate sales tax, which ranges from 2% to 2.25% in most counties.
+In Durham and Orange counties specifically, there is an additional 0.5% tax which is used to fund the Research Triangle Regional Public Transportation Authority.
+In sum, that means sales tax rates in North Carolina range from 6.75% to 7.50%.
 Below are the sales tax rates for all the counties in North Carolina.

 Sales Tax Rates(Updated December 2020)

 |County||State Rate||County Rate||Total Sales Tax|

 Those rates apply to most products in the state as well as some services, including the repair of tangible personal property (including automobiles), laundry service and admissions to entertainment events (e.g. movie tickets).
 Most types of food are subject to a lower tax rate of 2%.
 The retail sale of an aircraft is subject to 4.75% sales tax with a maximum of $2,500.
-The retail sale of a boat is subject to a lower rate of 3% of the purchase price, or $1,500 total, whichever is lower.
+The retail sale of a boat is subject to a lower rate of 3% of the purchase price or a $1,500 total, whichever is lower.

 North Carolina Property Tax

 In general, however, rates are higher in North Carolina’s largest cities.
-For example, in Mecklenburg County, which includes Charlotte, the effective property tax rate is 1.11%.
-If you are looking into buying a home in North Carolina or are considering refinancing, our mortgage rates guide has all the information you need about getting a mortgage in the Tar Heel State.
+For example, in Mecklenburg County, which includes Charlotte, the effective property tax rate is 1.05%.
+If you are looking into buying a home in North Carolina or are considering refinancing, our mortgage rates guide has all the information you need about getting a mortgage there.

 North Carolina Capital Gains Tax

 In North Carolina, both long- and short-term capital gains are treated as regular income, which means the 5.25% flat income tax rate applies.

 North Carolina Gas Tax